Pimax: Pimax Portal

-Pimax Reality 12k QLED
+Pimax Reality 12K QLED

-The Pimax Reality 12k QLED is an unreleased next-generation virtual reality headset announced by Pimax on October 25, 2021.
+The Pimax Reality 12K QLED is an unreleased next-generation virtual reality headset announced by Pimax on October 25, 2021.
 The headset is a hybrid standalone and can operate with or without a PC.
 It is expected to have 6144×3456 px displays and support a 200hz refresh rate and a 200-degree field of view.
 The headset will not require base stations but an optional faceplate that allows base station operation was announced.
 It includes an integrated WiFi 6E wireless radio and can attach an optional WiGig 60Ghz adapter.
 The device includes a Tobii eye tracking module with motorized IPD adjustment, interchangeable optical lenses, foveated rendering, and headset passthrough.
-It was expected to be released during Q4 of 2022 at an MSRP of $2399, but remains unreleased as of February 2024.
+It was expected to be released during Q4 of 2022 at an MSRP of $2399, but remains unreleased as of January 2026.

 A version with a lower-resolution 6K display was released in May 2023 as the Pimax Crystal, and a trade-in program was announced in September 2023.
 At CES 2024, Pimax held a private demo of an engineering verification prototype.
+News updates published in 2024-2025 assert that the development of the 12K version continues, but key components, such as a high-resolution micro-OLED and QLED displays and DisplayPort 2.1 to MIPI Display Serial Interface bridge chips, are not yet available.